 Foodservice is the second largest retail industry in the nation, employing more people in more businesses than any other retail industry.
 The demand for qualified personnel is much greater than the supply.
 Career opportunities abound in restaurants, hotels, resorts, clubs, conference centers, air and cruise lines, schools and colleges, and health care.
-For two years in a row, the Foodservice Management Program was honored with the National Restaurant Association's Award of Excellence as the top program in Connecticut and third runner-up in the nation.
+For two years in a row, the Foodservice Management Program was honored with the National Restaurant Association'sAward of Excellence as the top program in Connecticut and third runner-up in the nation.
 The program also received the V.I.P.
-Award from Connecticut's Department of Education and the Governor's Connecticut Tourism Award.
-The program's wine and viticulture component continues to gain national notoriety.
+Award from Connecticut's

+Department of Education and the Governor's Connecticut Tourism Award.
 The general objective of the Foodservice Management program is to prepare students for employment or self-employment in entry to midlevel supervisory and management careers in any of several types of foodservice operations and related positions in production, planning, sales and marketing.
 In addition, successful completion of the program provides graduates with the opportunity to transfer to bachelor of science degree programs in Hospitality Management/Administration in top universities.

-Common core course listings and definitions appear on page 51.
+Common core course listings and definitions appear on page 50.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.
-Refer to page 51 for a listing of courses that will satisfy elective requirements.
+Refer to page 50 for a listing of courses that will satisfy elective requirements.

-NOTE: To complete the degree in two years, students are advised to complete the courses in the sequence listed beginning in the fall semester.
+Note: To complete the degree in two years, students are advised to complete the courses in the sequence listed beginning in the fall semester.

 Course Type Course Number & Title Cr.
-FIRST SEMESTER Core Communications Core Mathematics Program Requirement Program Requirement Program Requirement ENGH101 Composition MATH135 Topics in Contemporary Mathematics† HSPH100 Introduction to the Hospitality Industry HSPH101 Principles of Food Preparation HSPH108 Sanitation & Safety 3 3 3 3 3 SECOND SEMESTER Core Humanities Program Business Program Business Program Requirement Program Requirement ENGH102 Literature & Composition ACCH113 Principles of Financial Accounting CSAH105 Introduction to Software Applications†† HSPH102 Food Production & Purchasing HSPH135 Service Management 3 3 3 3 THIRD SEMESTER Core Communications Core Social Science Program Business Program Requirement Program Requirement COMH100 Introduction to Communications ECNH101 Macroeconomics BMGH202 Principles of Management HSPH202 Catering & Event Management HSPH211 Food & Beverage Cost Control 3 3 3 3 3 FOURTH SEMESTER Core Science Core Behavioral Science Program Requirement BIOH111 Introduction to Nutrition††† ANTH101 Introduction to Anthropology or PSYH111 General Psychology I or SOCH101 Principles of Sociology HSPH231 Hospitality Law 3 3 3 Program Requirement Program Requirement HSPH237 Hospitality Marketing Hospitality (HSP) or Business (ACC, BBG, BES, BFN, BMG, BMK, ECN, CSC, or CSA) course TOTAL CREDITS 60
+FIRST SEMESTER Core Communications Program Requirement Program Requirement Program Requirement Program Requirement ENGH101 Composition HSPH100 Introduction to the Hospitality Industry HSPH101 Principles of Food Preparation HSPH108 Sanitation & Safety HSPH135 Service Management 3 3 3 3 3 SECOND SEMESTER ENGHIO21.5 A R C S 2 Core Humanities Program Business ENGH102 Literature & Composition ACCH113 Principles of Financial Accounting 3 Core Mathematics MATH135 Topics in Contemporary Mathematics† 3 Program Business CSAH105 Introduction to Software Applications†† Program Requirement HSPH102 Food Production & Purchasing 3 THIRD SEMESTER Core Communications Core Social Science Program Business Program Requirement Program Requirement COMH100 Introduction to Communications ECNH101 Macroeconomics BMGH202 Principles of Management HSPH202 Catering & Event Management HSPH211 Food & Beverage Cost Control 3 3 3 3 FOURTH SEMESTER DIOMINIA A CONTRACTOR AND A CONTRACTOR A 2 Core Science Core Behavioral Science BIOH111 Introduction to Nutrition††† ANTH101 Introduction to Anthropology or PSYH111 General Psychology I or 3 SOCH101 Principles of Sociology 3 Program Requirement HSPH231 Hospitality Law 3 3 3 Program Requirement Program Requirement HSPH237 Hospitality Marketing Hospitality (HSP) or Business (ACC, BBG, 3 i iogiani Nequitement BES, BFN, BMG, BMK, ECN, CSC, or CSA) course 3 TOTAL CREDITS 60